-Established in 1970, the CAC's brand equity is built on an over 50-year foundation of national and international recognition as the "go to" resource for coaching advice and information.
-Equity also exists in its intuitively understandable name.
+Established in 1970, the CAC's brand equity is built on more than 50 years of national and international recognition as the "go to" resource for coaching advice and information.

 The people who make up the CAC believe that every participant deserves a certified coach.
-The CAC is a unique organization in the broad community of sports organizations that focuses its attention exclusively on the role of educating, developing and celebrating the coach from the community level coach to the high-performance level coach.
+The CAC is a unique organization in the broad community of sports organizations that focuses its attention exclusively on the role of educating, developing and celebrating coaches from community to high-performance.